akhil27051999/AWS-3-Tier-Architecture/02-Manual-Setup/02-Complete-VPC-Setup/01-VPC-Setup.md

-# 🧱 AWS VPC Setup Guide
+# 🧱 AWS VPC Setup Guide for Hosting an Application on Cloud

 This guide provides step-by-step instructions to create a **Virtual Private Cloud (VPC)** in AWS using the **AWS Management Console**.